WuerthPhoenix/tornado/executor/elasticsearch/README.md

 ## How It Works

-This executor expects a Tornado Action to include the following elements in its payload:
+This executor expects a Tornado Action that includes the following elements in its payload:

 1. An __endpoint__ : The Elasticsearch endpoint which Tornado will call to create the Elasticsearch document.
 1. An __index__ : The name of the Elasticsearch index in which the document will be created.